texel-org/color/README.md

 Clone, `npm install`, then `npm run` to list the available scripts, or `npm t` to run the tests.

-### Name

-The name _saido_ is from the Japanese term 彩度, meaning colourfulness, chroma, or saturation.

 ## Attributions

 This library was made possible due to the excellent prior work by many developers and engineers: